joshgc19/landscape-detector/README.md

 Landscape Detector
 ===================

-The current project aims to detect urban-rural landscape images using pattern recognition based in supervised machine learning with a Gaussian Naive Bayes (GNB) classifier.
+The current project aims to detect urban-rural landscape images using pattern recognition based in supervised machine learning with statistical classifier.
 This will be achieved by implementing a data preprocessor, a feature extractor and a recognizer in Python.
 The resulting recognition model will then be tested against a new dataset to determine its accuracy level.

 [//]: <> (Badges should go here)